20+ Things To Do Near Liverpool Street | Quirky & Fun Activities

 However, you can also admire other items like weaponry used to defend the bank and archaeological finds, including Roman mosaics, that builders discovered when renovating.

 And why not get a peek at the bank’s dealings with the rich and famous?
-The museum includes documentation for customers like Horatio Nelson, George Washington, and Marlborough’s Duchess.
+It’s one of the few museums near Liverpool Street and includes documentation for customers like Horatio Nelson, George Washington, and Marlborough’s Duchess.

 12. The Walkie Talkie